alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Paleo-Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: pending.

-Lamed or Ox-goad prefix to words means: "to" or "for".
-Sense of direction.
+The Lamed (ox-goad), as a prefix to words, means "to" or "for" — a sense of direction.

-In terms of the Hebrew alphabet lamed is the one letter that is written above the red line on the page.
-It seems fitting that the dark nebula that represents an ox goad in relation to the galactic equator is somewhat above all the other letters.
+In the Hebrew alphabet, Lamed is the one letter that is written above the red line on the page.
+It seems fitting that the dark nebula that represents the ox-goad shape in relation to the galactic equator sits somewhat above all the other letters.

 ---